 - Formal programme and module communication: All course formal communication from staff to students must go through either UoR email addresses and/or Blackboard.
 Where pedagogically appropriate, third-party tools may be integrated into Blackboard to display information.

-- Video conferencing with students: Only Collaborate Ultra & Microsoft Teams can be used for video conferencing with students unless a specific use case is agreed between your SDTL and School DTS Business Partner.
+- Video conferencing with students: Only Collaborate Ultra & Microsoft Teams can be used for video conferencing with students unless a specific use case is agreed between your SDTL and DTS (speak to your DTS Business Relationship Manager).

 - Summative Assessment: See EMA guidance for advice on setting up online submission, marking and feedback.